 For more information about logging with NLog, see the NLog Getting started documentation.

-Configure logs in context with New Relic Logs
+Configure logs in context with log management

-To configure New Relic logs in context with NLog:
+To configure logs in context with NLog:

 - Install or update the .NET agent.